charlesbrandt/public/system/browsers.md

 # Browsers

-The add-ons and extension that make a web browser even better.
+Configurations to make a web browser even better.
+Most of these are in the form of add-ons and extensions.

 ## Firefox